 In order to address bad breath, you need to understand what’s causing it.
 The best way to discover the underlying reason for bad breath is being honest about your lifestyle and habits with both your dentist and doctor to create the best approach to getting rid of bad breath.
 Many times bad breath can be avoided by living a tobacco free life, keeping a good oral health care routine (brushing twice a day and flossing daily) and of course seeing your dentist at least twice a year.

 Ready to battle your bad breath?
-Find a dentist near you today, or call PERFECT TEETH at 844-717-9588 for more information.
+Find a dentist near you today.

 Reviewed by Albuquerque dentist, Dr. Frank Dominguez of PERFECT TEETH – Rio Rancho.